Hackalist/Hackalist.github.io/README.md

 * `twitterURL:` URL to official Twitter profile
 * `googlePlusURL:` URL to official Google+ profile
 * `notes:` Any additional notes (limits to who can attend, special requirements, etc.)

-##Notes
-When adding to the list, please keep the following points in mind:
-* Listings are sorted chronology based on the starting date of the hackathon.
-* If two hackathons start on the same day, they are sorted alphabetically.